cookienocreams/fcs_rs/README.md

 use no_bs_fcs::{FcsFile, FcsError};

 let fcs_file = FcsFile::open("path/to/file.fcs")?;
-let fcs_data = fcs_file.read()?;
+// Read the FCS file and return metadata and parameter data in a `FlowSample` struct let fcs_data = fcs_file.read()?;
 println!("{:?}", fcs_data.data); // Prints FCS data in a dataframe
 shape: (5_555, 10)